-Logic Result · An incoming call to the subscriber • If sip:su1@siphomelab.com is offline, then the call will number 4312521523002 will be ring the registered devices on sip:su3@siphomelab.com with the number 990002. additionally sent to the devices registered with • The call will ring on the registered devices of sip:gwsip:su3@siphomelab.com only if there mirror@siphomelab.com. are NO active registrations under this · When a device takes the call, the call will be subscriber (i.e. sip:su1@siphomelab.com cancelled on the rest of devices. is offline). · Also, the "username" part of the INVITE will be replaced with number 990002. · Any incoming call to the subscriber · When a device takes the call, the call will be sip:su1@siphomelab.com cancelled on the rest of devices. will be additionally sent to the devices registered with sip:gwmirror@siphomelab.com.
+Result Logic · An incoming call to the subscriber • If sip:su1@siphomelab.com is offline, then the call will number 4312521523002 will be the registered devices ring on additionally sent to the devices sip:su3@siphomelab.com with the number 990002. registered with • The call will ring on the registered devices of sip:gwsip:su3@siphomelab.com only if there mirror@siphomelab.com. are NO active registrations under this · When a device takes the call, the call will be subscriber (i.e. sip:su1@siphomelab.com cancelled on the rest of devices. is offline). • Also, the "username" part of the INVITE will be replaced with number 990002. · Any incoming call to the subscriber · When a device takes the call, the call will be sip:su1@siphomelab.com will be cancelled on the rest of devices. additionally sent to the devices registered with sip:gwmirror@siphomelab.com.

-7.31.
+7.32.
 STIR/SHAKEN